teemtee/tmt/docs/overview.rst

 TMT_TEST_SERIAL_NUMBER
     The serial number of running test in the whole plan.
 Each test is assigned its own serial number.

+TMT_TEST_ITERATION_ID
+    The iteration ID is a combination of a unique run ID and the test serial number.
+The value is different for each new test execution.

+    .. versionadded:: 1.32

 TMT_TEST_METADATA
     Path to a YAML-formatted file with test metadata collected